hasnain095/Great-Python-Resources/README.md

 # Great-Python-Resources
-Resources for Beginners and Intermediate Python Developers List of resources for learning Python:
+Resources for Beginners and Intermediate Python Developers.
+These are the tutorials/books that I have personally used and selected based on multiple factors including ease of understanding, scope, price and most importantly value.

+List of resources for learning Python:

 ## Python